 - Do I need a visa to enter the country?
 If so, do I have to apply before I arrive or can I purchase one on arrival?

 Good News!
-For those of you excited to start planning your next holiday right away, please download your own free pdf copy of my Planning Guide.
+For those of you excited to start planning your next holiday right away, please download your own free pdf copy of my Planning Guide with the most important steps highlighted.

 Once I research and create a plan, I then start focusing on booking my trip.
 What and when I book depends on importance and cost.
 The following is the order in which I book, the importance of each, and the issues that I consider.